-Industrial powder coating is typically done through a two-step process: first, the coating is applied to the part electrostatically, and then the newly powdered part is cured under the heat of our industrial powder coating ovens to form a hard-plastic coating.
-This process is efficient since the powder wraps around the entire part for better coverage and can provide 95% material usage of the powder.
-There are two different types of powder used for coating parts – Thermoset and Thermoplastic.
+Industrial powder coating is typically done through a two-step process: first, the powder is applied to the part electrostatically, then the newly coated part is cured under the heat of an industrial powder coating oven, to form a hard-plastic coating.
+This process is very efficient since the powder is attracted like a magnet to the part via static charge, minimizing overspray and wasted powder.
+The static charge also attracts the powder into hidden areas of the part, ensuring thorough coverage.
+There are two different types of powder used for coating parts – Thermoset and Thermoplastic

 Thermoset Powder